folkengine/smartcitiesdata-wiki/Run.md

       * Pick 'HTTP'
       * Click 'Add Step'
       * Pick 'GET' for Method
+      * Type 'https://scos-source-datasets.s3-us-west-2.amazonaws.com/2019_Jan_Dec+SRR.csv' for URL.
+This is where the data will come from!
+The Data Dictionary created earlier was based on the format of this csv file!
+      * Click 'Test'.
+You should receive a success.
+      * Click 'Save Draft'
+      * Click 'Next'
+      * You should be on Configure Upload
-      * Pick 'https://scos-source-datasets.s3-us-west-2.amazonaws.com/2019_Jan_Dec+SRR.csv' for URL.
+      * Type 'https://scos-source-datasets.s3-us-west-2.amazonaws.com/2019_Jan_Dec+SRR.csv' for URL.
 This is where the data will come from!
 The Data Dictionary created earlier was based on the format of this csv file!
       * Click 'Test'.
 You should receive a success.
       * Click 'Save Draft'
       * Click 'Next'